Znih/script/firewall/README.md

 The script will automatically detect the network variable and sets this also equal.
 The script starts only reliably with one enabled interface (wlan0 or ccmni0).

-the firewall is started with `service fw start`.
+The firewall is started with `service fw start`.

 ![alt text](https://github.com/hinzigers/script/blob/master/images/firewall_start.png "Firewall Start 1")